mapbender/mapbender-documentation/en/book/components.rst

  http://jqueryui.com/

-Mapbender3
+Mapbender
 **********
-Mapbender3 is a collection of bundles.
+Mapbender is a collection of bundles.
 Only the MapbenderCoreBundle and the FOMBundles are mandatory.

 There are optional bundles like: